richard-to/richard-to.github.io/programming/_posts/2023-09-29-maneki-neko-wave-counter.md

 # 6. The Sketch

 Here is the sketch I used.
 For the most up to date version, see the Github repository.

+The LCD library is from this Github repository: [https://github.com/DFRobot/DFRobot_RGBLCD1602](https://github.com/DFRobot/DFRobot_RGBLCD1602).
+I installed the repository using the Arduino
+IDE library manager.
+This sketch uses the 1.0 version of this library.
+Make sure to install the right one since the interfaces are slightly different, namely the constructor.

 ```c++
 #include "DFRobot_RGBLCD1602.h"  // Using version 1.0 of the library